alaa804/mernStack_Dev/README.md

 # mernStack_Dev
-a small application built with React , Redux , Node , express , mongoDb , mongoose
+a small network application built with React , Redux , Node , express , mongoDb , mongoose

+# Details
+you can create your own portfolio with your information and display it you can see the profil of other Developers too!

 # Quick_start
 #install dependencies for server